 One noteworthy observation of this work was the difference between the responses to the team's online survey and the in-country KII discussions.
 One possible explanation for this difference, discussed by the research team, is that during the survey respondents responded "on behalf of the crisis"; attempting to articulate a macro view of data use and needs rather than the perspective of their own role, organisation, and objectives which were easier to explore in person.
 The team found that financial data was mentioned much less frequently during the interviews themselves.
-When discussed, UN agencies, cluster coordinators, donors, and the central government (i.e. those organisations higher up the response hierarchy), said they require financial information to understand the scale of the response.
-Specifically, they sought granular financial data indicating specific sectors, actors and programmes, but also macro-level information, such as funds committed versus expended or funding coverage per sector.
-The government required this information to understand the level of funding coming into the country and to plan their budgets accordingly.
+When discussed, UN agencies, cluster coordinators, donors, and the central government (i.e. those organisations higher up the response hierarchy), said they require financial data indicating specific sectors, actors and programmes, but also macro-level information, such as funds committed versus expended or funding coverage per sector.
+The government required this information to understand the level of funding to require financial to the country and to plan their budgets accordingly.
 Currently, this type of information can, to an extent, already be captured and found using IATI and FTS.